masonb03/github-workflow/README.md

 # github-workflow
-console.log("To improve is to change")
+To improve is to change